Find Affordable College Courses

 The average amount in student loans that comparative literature majors at UMKC take out while working on their Bachelor's Degree is $28,272.

-With a ranking of #6, Washington University in St Louis did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
-WUSTL is a large private not-for-profit school located in the large suburb of Saint Louis.
+Washington University in St Louis ranked #6 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools in Missouri list.
+WUSTL is a large private not-for-profit school located in the suburb of Saint Louis.

 About 71% of the students majoring in comparative literature at the school are women while 29% are male.